sjurgemeyer/vim-grails-import/README.md

 This is a plugin for vim that allows you to easily add imports within a groovy, grails or java project.

+## This project is deprecated in favor of.
+See http://github.com/sjurgemeyer/vimport ##

 ## Installation ##

 ### Vundle (http://github.com/gmarik/vundle) ###